Security Policy Design Guide for Cisco IOS-XE SD-WAN Devices

 Independent configuration files are maintained in the container for AMP and Threat Grid registration along with the policy information.
 Registration information is received by the CLI manager module in the container.
 The CLI manager updates the configuration files with the registration information and restarts the corresponding modules for the configuration to take effect.

-Subsequent, log messages for registration status is logged and sent to the Catalyst SD-WAN Manager controller.
+Subsequent, log messages for registration status is logged and sent to the Catalyst SD-WAN Manager server.

 Alert Log Levels